nilsu004/Turkish-vs-Indian-Movies-Over-Time/README.md

 ## Hypotheses

 H₁ – Trend in Turkish Movies
-Null hypothesis (H₀): There is no significant change in Turkish movie ratings over time.
+(H₀): There is no significant change in Turkish movie ratings over time.
-Alternative hypothesis (H₁): Turkish movie ratings show a significant increase over time.
+(H₁): Turkish movie ratings show a significant increase over time.

 H₂ – Country Comparison
-Null hypothesis (H₀): There is no significant difference between the average IMDb ratings of Turkish and Indian movies.
+(H₀): There is no significant difference between the average IMDb ratings of Turkish and Indian movies.
-Alternative hypothesis (H₁): There is a significant difference between the average IMDb ratings of Turkish and Indian movies.
+(H₁): There is a significant difference between the average IMDb ratings of Turkish and Indian movies.

 H₃ – Genre Distribution Difference
-Null hypothesis (H₀): Turkish and Indian movies have similar genre distributions.
+(H₀): Turkish and Indian movies have similar genre distributions.
-Alternative hypothesis (H₁): Turkish and Indian movies focus on different movie genres.
+(H₁): Turkish and Indian movies focus on different movie genres.

 H₄ – Genre Change Over Time
-Null hypothesis (H₀): The genre distribution of Turkish movies does not change over time.
+(H₀): The genre distribution of Turkish movies does not change over time.
-Alternative hypothesis (H₁): The genre distribution of Turkish movies changes over time.
+(H₁): The genre distribution of Turkish movies changes over time.

 ## Data Collecting
 The datasets were collected from Kaggle.
 Two separate datasets were used: